Get a National Park Service Passport

 Around Rapid City you can get stamps at Mt.
 Rushmore National Memorial, Badlands National Park, and Jewel Cave National Monument.

-The absolute MUST see of this city is definately Mount Rushmore.
+Favorite thing: The absolute MUST see of this city is definately Mount Rushmore.
 But on your way there, there are so many off the side of the road activities, you will find plenty for the family.

 Fondest memory: Born and raised in North Dakota, the flattest state ever!
 South Dakota was breath-taking and I fell in love instantly with the landscape, scenery, monuments, site-seeing, etc. Driving through South Dakota was beautiful.
 That alone is a great memory.